mikebrownie/linux-system-administration/labs/3_configuration-management/README.md

 5) Use exact names for users mscott, dschrute, jhalpert, pbeesly, abernard, amartin, kkapoor, omartinez, dphilbin, tflenderson, kmalone, plapin, shudson, mpalmer, cbratton.

+## Approach

+First, I wrote a python script gen_users.py to generate a puppet file, `users.pp`, with all the users, groups, and home directories.

+This was not enough, so I manually added in some group fields according to the org chart.